cisc474/board_game_app/README.md

 If you mimick what I have done then you will have built a (kinda) LAMP stack (Linux, Apache, MySql, PHP).

 When that term came to power was when PHP was used for most new websites as a way of making dynamic pages (rendered on the servers).
 I like to think of the new era of LAMP as PHP for API purposes.
 I went with PHP because it is the easiest server-side solution to play with.
-We will explore others (or if you want to go your own way on this you can).
+We will explore others.

+If you really want to play with scripting, nodejs, or mongodb then I have provided a csv file with the data and you can hack at it anyway you see fit.
+Just share you code with me here on github (it won't be public).

 ## The Database
 My database has a single table *games* the column names come from BoardGameGeek.com's collection system (from now on BGG).